Portugal

 Funchal

-We’re leaving the mainland behind and heading to Madeira now, the Portuguese island off the north-west coast of Africa that has been christened ‘the pearl of the Atlantic’.
-Green, rugged and tropical, it’s a haven for hikers and nature-seekers, but the capital Funchal has plenty to tempt city breakers too.
+We’re leaving the mainland behind now and heading to Madeira.
+Green, rugged and tropical, it’s a haven for hikers and nature-seekers, but the capital, Funchal, has plenty to tempt city breakers.
 Set in a scenic bay lapped by the Atlantic, this cosmopolitan city has lively markets, tranquil gardens and a busy cultural calendar, all within easy reach of the island’s pristine nature.
-And because the weather is pleasantly warm all year round (locals boast their climate is the best in the world), there’s no bad time to bask in the delights of one of the most beautiful cities in Portugal.
+And, because the weather is pleasantly warm all year round – locals boast that their climate is the best in the world – there’s no bad time to bask in the delights of one of the most beautiful cities in Portugal.

 6